Transocean Air Lines: Bankruptcy and legacy

 In the 1950s, Transocean attempted to obtain certification to serve Asia through Hawaii and Guam, a market then mainly served by Pan Am and being contested by several other airlines.
 Transocean's request was denied by the Civil Aeronautics Board in 1955.
 Thereafter, the company attempted a reorganization with outside financing so that it could procure new aircraft, but by the time CAB approval was obtained in 1959, Transocean was already in dire financial straits.

-Transocean declared bankruptcy in 1960.
+Transocean stopped operating in January 1960.
+The airline entered bankruptcy later that year.
 Historians are divided as to the causes of its demise, with some citing government interference with its core business and others citing Nelson's reckless management practices.

+United States Overseas Airlines, another supplemental air carrier, took over TAL's Pacific route to Okinawa.

-A half-century after the airline's demise, nearly 200 of their former employees – and now their children and grandchildren – are members of the Taloa Alumni Association.
-The Transocean group meets for a reunion every year.
+As of 2010, a half-century after the airline's demise, nearly 200 of its former employees and their children and grandchildren were members of the Taloa Alumni Association.
+As of 2020, the Transocean group met for a reunion every year.

-Ernest K. Gann and Slonnie Sloniger worked at Transocean.
+The aviator, author, sailor, and conservationist Ernest K. Gann (1910–1991) and the aviator Slonnie Sloniger (1896–1969) worked at Transocean.